stackitcloud/stackit-cli/docs/stackit_auth_login.md

   -h, --help       Help for "stackit auth login"
       --port int   The port on which the callback server will listen to.
 By default, it tries to bind a port between 8000 and 8020.
                    When a value is specified, it will only try to use the specified port.
 Valid values are within the range of 8000 to 8020.
+      --use-device-flow   Use OAuth 2.0 device authorization grant (device flow) instead of the browser callback flow.
 ```

 ### Options inherited from parent commands